MaxAnderson95/lmrun/README.md

 # lmrun

-A CLI to run Groovy or PowerShell scripts on a LogicMonitor collector for debugging purposes
+A CLI to run Groovy or PowerShell scripts on a LogicMonitor collector for debugging purposes.

 ## Installation